shrideio/shoebox/README.md

 1. Rent a Linux VPS.

    There are a few affordable options in a price range of 7 to 15 USD per month.
-The vendors listed below offer solutions matching or comparable to the desired system requirements and price range.
+The vendors listed below offer solutions matching or comparable to the system requirements mentioned above and price range.

    - [VPSDime](https://vpsdime.com/)
    - [OVHCloud](https://www.ovh.com/)